Updated Investor Bulletin: An Introduction to ABLE Accounts

 - What types of investment or savings options are offered by the plan?
 How long are contributions held before being invested or available for withdrawal?

 - Does the plan offer special benefits for state residents?
-Would I be better off investing in my state’s plan or another plan?
+Would it be better for me to open an ABLE account in my state’s ABLE program or another state’s program?
 Does my state’s plan offer tax advantages or other benefits for investment in the plan it sponsors?
 If my state’s plan charges higher fees than another state’s plan, do the tax advantages or other benefits offered by my state outweigh the benefit of investing in another state’s less expensive plan?

 - Who is the program manager?
-When does the program manager’s current management contract expire?
 How have investment options under the plan performed in the past, knowing that historical results are not indicative of future performance?

 Where can you find more information?

-Offering circulars for ABLE plans.
-You can find out more about a particular plan by reading its offering circular.
+In 2015, the National Disability Institute created The ABLE National Resource Center to provide information on ABLE programs along with resources and best practices to help you select, open and manage an ABLE account.
+You can find out more about a particular ABLE program by reading its offering circular.
 Often called a disclosure statement, disclosure document, or program description, the offering circular will have detailed information about investment options, tax benefits and consequences, fees and expenses, limitations, risks, and other specific information relating to the ABLE plan.
 Most ABLE plans post their offering circulars on publicly available websites.
 The National Disability Institute created The Able National Resource Center, which provides links to most state programs.

 Additional information about underlying mutual funds.
 You may want to find out more about a mutual fund included in an ABLE plan.
 Additional information about a mutual fund is available in its prospectus, statement of additional information, and semiannual and annual reports.
 Offering circulars for plans often indicate how you can obtain these documents from the plan manager for no charge.